- Borrowers who want to borrow $50,000 or less

 - Stable income with a debt-to-income ratio that shows you can comfortably afford your loan payments

 While you don’t need to be a PenFed member to qualify for a loan, you’ll have to join the credit union if you decide to accept the loan.
-The process is easy and military affiliation is not required.
+The process is easy, and military affiliation isn’t required.
 When you receive your loan, PenFed will open a savings account for you preloaded with $5 to establish your membership.

 Also keep in mind that PenFed is one of the few personal loan lenders that allows applicants to apply with a cosigner.
 This could help you get approved if you have less-than-perfect credit or have insufficient income.
 Applying with a cosigner might also help you qualify for a lower interest rate.